• Home

 Bridgewater Associates founder Ray Dalio has described this scenario as an economic “heart attack,” with government investment squeezed out by the need for the country to maintain its debt obligations.

 Younger people will face the sharpest end of that outcome, warned Jordan Haring, director of fiscal policy at the American Action Forum.
-Haring, formerly a senior policy analyst at the Committee for a Responsible Federal Budget (CRFB) wrote in a note this week: “The United States’ high debt load exacerbates generational imbalances.
+Haring, formerly a senior policy analyst at the Committee for a Responsible Federal Budget (CRFB), wrote in a note this week: “The United States’ high debt load exacerbates generational imbalances.
 These imbalances will ultimately burden younger and future generations with higher interest payments, slower economic growth, slower income growth, and a greater burden to bear for future tax or spending changes.”

-She continued: “Without significant policy changes to reduce debt growth, future generations will inherit a budget where significant resources are locked into servicing past borrowing.”
+She continued: “Without significant policy changes to reduce debt growth, future generations will inherit a budget where significant resources are locked into servicing past borrowing.

 “As interest costs rise, the federal government will have less money available for education, infrastructure, or scientific research—areas that directly support long-term prosperity.
 Future taxpayers will face higher tax burdens or reduced government services simply to cover the costs created by previous budget deficits.”

-With an ageing population, it is likely that spending on social care will increase over the coming decades.
+With an aging population, it is likely that spending on social care will increase over the coming decades.
 Lower birth rates will mean fewer entrants into the ranks of the economically active to maintain the revenues gathered by the government.

 Last year, Fink urged corporate leaders and politicians to pursue “an organized, high-level effort” to rethink the retirement system.
 In a letter to BlackRock investors, Fink wrote: “The federal government has prioritized maintaining entitlement benefits for people my age (I’m 71) even though it might mean that Social Security will struggle to meet its full obligations when younger workers retire.”

-He added: “It’s no wonder younger generations, Millennials and Gen Z, are so economically anxious.
+He added: “It’s no wonder younger generations, millennials and Gen Z, are so economically anxious.
 They believe my generation—the baby boomers—have focused on their own financial well-being to the detriment of who comes next.
 And in the case of retirement, they’re right.”

 The Great Wealth Transfer option

-With a shift in economic activity from one generation to the next also comes with new flows of wealth, and this is something governments around the world will be looking to leverage, according to experts.
+With a shift in economic activity from one generation to the next comes new flows of wealth, and this is something governments around the world will be looking to leverage, according to experts.

-Studies have found that over the next 20 to 30 years as much as $124 trillion will be passed down from older generations to their younger counterparts, though UBS puts the figure of the “Great Wealth Transfer” at $80 trillion.
+Studies have found that over the next 20 to 30 years as much as $124 trillion will be passed down from older generations to their younger counterparts, though UBS puts the figure of the so-called Great Wealth Transfer at $80 trillion.
 Baby boomers—people born between 1946 and 1964—are the wealthiest generation in history, and as these individuals begin passing on their assets, sums will go immediately to their Gen X, millennial, and Gen Z successors, and some cash will go to spouses.

 “The change in wealth comes at a time when many governments around the world have high debt and deficits.
 It seems unrealistic to suppose that governments will just sit idly by as this wealth moves around.
 We would expect governments to attempt to mobilize that wealth to help fund their debt, but in doing so that denies private sector investment access to some of those funds.”